Shopify/polaris/stylelint-polaris/plugins/media-queries-allowed-list/README.md

    */
   allowedMediaFeatureNames: (string | RegExp)[];
   /**
-   * A list of RegExps or string literals to match against SCSS interpolations in media queries.
+   * A list of RegExps or string literals to match against SCSS interpolation expressions in media queries.
    */
   allowedScssInterpolations: (string | RegExp)[];
 }